Jalan-Jalan: A Journey of Wanderlust and Motherhood

 On this exploratory trip, dim dims (white people) paddling kayaks up to a village was still a welcome surprise, not a biweekly event.
 The resulting interactions with the local people were amazing, until they become overwhelming.
 Needing a break, we paddled to the solitude of a deserted island only to be stranded by a deflated kayak and rescued by the people we had fled.

-Chapter Seven: China with A Towheaded Six-Year-Old—Travel Transformed
+Chapters Seven- Eight: Texarkana to Shanghai, and China with A Towheaded Six-Year-Old—Travel Sabbatical and Transformed

 By the winter of 2011, when Jake was in kindergarten, I had worked at the same law firm for twenty-three years, advancing from associate to equity partner.
 But the firm had changed, and my priorities had changed.
 My life needed a change, too.
 Thanks to the history department at Fudan University in Shanghai (which admitted me to a non-degree graduate program), we obtained the visas and residency permits we needed for my plan to work.
 In August 2011, Jake and I moved to Shanghai.